lalrpop/lalrpop/doc/src/tutorial/004_full_expressions.md

 Perhaps the most interesting thing about this example is the way it encodes precedence.
 The idea of precedence of course is that in an expression like `2+3*4`, we want to do the multiplication first, and then the addition.
-LALRPOP doesn't have any built-in features for giving precedence to operators, mostly because I consider those to be creepy, but it's pretty straightforward to express precedence in your grammar by structuring it in tiers -- for example, here we have the nonterminal `Expr`, which covers all expressions.
+It is pretty straightforward to express precedence in your grammar by structuring it in tiers -- for example, here we have the nonterminal `Expr`, which covers all expressions.
 It consists of a series of factors that are added or subtracted from one another.
 A `Factor`